Spotlight: Data Quality – Dimension 3, Accuracy

 Chris Ciompi: Okay, excellent.
 Thank you.
 Juan Diego, how accurate is the data across the full span of Clarity AI’s coverage?

 Juan Diego Martín: We work to have greater than 99% accuracy within our data.
 And in order to do that, we employ a strategy that we call “four levels of defense”.
 The first one is very strict service-level agreements, with everyone involved in the process.
 The second one is technology, that allows us to spot anomalies as soon as possible, and we have four main assets for that liability: heuristics, competing approaches, accuracy checks using Natural Language Processing (NLP) techniques, and third-party validation.
-The third line of defense is validation at the master database level, that all our modules use, so everything that is going to be promoted goes through additional quality controls.
+The third line of defense is validation at the master database level, that all our modules use, so everything that is going to be pushed into the platform goes through additional quality controls.
 The fourth one is done at a module level, where specific teams for each of our products validate that the data is of the highest quality possible and ready to be delivered to the customer.

 Chris Ciompi: Thank you, and I think Ron, there’s probably some fodder in there for you.
 How is the accuracy of the data at Clarity AI influenced by artificial intelligence?